What Is An Inflammation?

 Treating An Inflammation

 The treatment of an inflammation depends on the cause.
 If a virus is the cause, the body has to solve it itself.
 If a bacterium is the culprit, as in pneumonia, your doctor will prescribe an antibiotic.
-If the inflammation is ‘sterile’, you can use an NSAID.
+If the inflammation is ‘sterile', you can use an NSAID.
 This reduces the pain and has an anti-inflammatory effect.
-If the pain persists for a long time or is very severe, it's wise to see your doctor.
+If the pain persists for a long time or is very severe, it is wise to see your doctor.
 He or she can prescribe another anti-inflammatory or see if there is another cause for your complaints.

 Types of Anti-inflammatory Medication